ak1ra-lab/fio-crystal-disk-mark/README.md

         otherwise, you need to set testfile as a regular file locate on the disk to be test.
     -p, --profile
         profile must be one of [all|seq|rand|readwrite|randrw]
+    -s, --size
+        testfile size when test in regular file mode -r, --runtime
-    -D, --dry-run
+        time_based runtime when test in direct mode -D, --dry-run
-        dry_run mode, only print fio command with args
+        dry_run mode, only print fio command to be execute with args

 Examples:
     # fio in --direct mode